Kim Il Sung Square: Gallery

 New Year fireworks at Kim Il Sung Square, January 2017.

 North Korean female soldiers training goose-steps through Kim Il Sung Square while rehearsing for the Day of the Foundation of the Republic parade in 2011.

-Parade in honor of the 70th anniversary of the end of the Korean War, held in 27 July 2023.
+Parade in honor of the 70th anniversary of the end of the Korean War, held on 27 July 2023.

-North Korean leader Kim Jong Un and Russian President Vladimir Putin watching a military parade at the Kim Il Sung Square, 19 June 2024.
+North Korean leader Kim Jong Un and Russian President Vladimir Putin watching a military parade at the Kim Il Sung Square during the June 2024 summit.